-The ability to motivate employees is one of the greatest skills an entrepreneur you need to possess.
-It’s one thing to motivate yourself and another thing to be able to motivate others as well, for instance, your team and subordinates if you are a leader in any kind of position or authority at our workplaces, homes, and so on.
+The ability to motivate employees is one of the greatest skills as an entrepreneur you need to possess.
+It’s one thing to motivate yourself and another thing to be able to motivate others as well, for instance, your team and subordinates if you are a leader in any kind of position or authority at your workplaces, homes, and so on.
 If you have a team to lead regardless of how small or big it is, you can’t escape this required skill.
 Your team members are looking up to you to learn from your leadership skills.

 Even though it’s not easy to motivate others especially if they have come from different backgrounds, but there are common denominators and motivators that usually work for all people regardless of their differences.
 Just recently I was listening to this YouTube video of Chris Gardner famously known for “The Pursuit of Happyness, the #1 New York Times bestseller and Oscar-nominated film starring Will Smith.”